vgvassilev/clad/docs/userDocs/source/user/tutorials.rst

 differentiated.
 For example if we want to differentiate w.r.t to the first two elements of the array along with `x` and `y` we will write `clad::hessian(f_arr, z[0:1])` for the above example rest of the steps for execution are similar to reverse mode.
-Here the `clad::array_ref` variable stores the hessian matrix.
+Here the array variable stores the hessian matrix.

 **The Jacobian Mode**